-For many couples who get divorced ongoing maintenance doesn’t come into the equation, but if it does, it can be hard to know when payments may change or stop altogether.
+For many couples who get divorced ongoing maintenance doesn’t come into the equation.
+But if it does, it can be hard to know when payments may change or stop altogether.
+Find out more about understanding when maintenance payments might change or stop.

 How maintenance payments may be set